UST-QuAntiL/entangled_qnn_training/README.md

-# Composition of Entangled Training Data in Quantum Neural Network Training
+# Collective Structure of Entangled Training Data in Quantum Neural Network Training
-Experiment/Code for reproduction of results for Composition of Entangled Training Data in Quantum Neural Network Training.
+Experiment/Code for reproduction of results for "Collective Structure of Entangled Training Data in Quantum Neural Network Training".

 Experiments:
 - avg_rank_exp.py: Experiments for training QNNs using training data of varying Schmidt rank